-Any person, upon request and without charge, may obtain a copy of the Banking Group's most recent Disclosure Statement, which contains a copy of the most recent publicly available (un-audited) consolidated financial statements of the Registered Bank ("Call Report") for the period ended 31 December 2019 and the Registered Bank's audited financial statements for the fiscal year ended 31 December 2019 ("2019 Financials") by requesting a copy from ipm.rbnz finance aus@ipmorgan.com.
-The most recent Call Report is also available online at http://www.ipmorgan.com/pages/international/newzealand.
+Any person, upon request and without charge, may obtain a copy of the Banking Group's most recent Disclosure Statement, which contains a copy of the most recent publicly available (un-audited) consolidated financial statements of the Registered Bank ("Call Report") for the period ended 31 December 2020 and the Registered Bank's audited financial statements for the fiscal year ended 31 December 2020 ("2020 Financials") by requesting a copy from jpm rbnz finance jpm rbnz finance

-The Call Report is prepared in accordance with the regulatory instructions issued by the Federal Financial Institutions Examination Council ("FFIEC"), as compared to the 2019 Financials which is prepared in accordance with U.S. GAAP.
+The Call Report is prepared in accordance with the regulatory instructions issued by the Federal Financial Institutions Examination Council ("FFIEC"), as compared to the 2020 Financials which is prepared in accordance with U.S. GAAP.
 In 1997, the FFIEC adopted U.S. GAAP as the reporting basis for the consolidated balance sheet, income statement and related schedules included in the Call Report.
-Despite the adoption of U.S. GAAP as the reporting basis for the Call Report, the presentation of financial statements in the Call Report differs significantly from the presentation of financial statements included in the 2019 Financials, the Call Report generally contains less disclosure than audited financial statements prepared in accordance with U.S. GAAP.
+Despite the adoption of U.S. GAAP as the reporting basis for the Call Report, the presentation of financial statements in the Call Report differs significantly from the presentation of financial statements included in the 2020 Financials, the Call Report generally contains less disclosure than audited financial statements prepared in accordance with U.S. GAAP.